 Do you like Tamagoyaki, Japanese Rolled Omelette?

-Tamagoyaki is a Japanese dish made of many thin layers of egg crepes and it’s not only pretty to look at but also delicious!
+Tamagoyaki is a Japanese dish made of many thin layers of egg crepes.
+It’s not only pretty to look at but also delicious!
+The rolled omelette can be enjoyed as a savory snack or as an addition in your bento box.
 In the past, I’ve shared how to make tamagoyaki the traditional method by using a tamagoyaki frying pan.
 However, it can be time consuming to make from scratch.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!